 Probably the most important thing you need to know when traveling to Barcelona is that the city is the capitol of Cataluña (Catalonia), an autonomous region in the northeast of Spain.
-And as such, most people here consider themselves primarily and culturally Catalan, not necessarily Spanish, which is a very sensitive distinction in Barcelona.
-Especially with political tensions being so high right now.
+And as such, many people here consider themselves primarily and culturally Catalan, not necessarily Spanish, which is a very sensitive distinction in Barcelona especially while political tensions are currently high.

 Here’s a bit of background about the city to keep in mind: